ansys/pydpf-core/docs/source/user_guide/server_context.rst

 The :class:`ServerContext <ansys.dpf.core.server_context>` class drives the
 default capabilities a server will be started with.

-The server context is composed of two main information:
+The server context is composed of the following information:
 - context_type, :class:`LicensingContextType <ansys.dpf.core.server_context>`
-class object, that defines if a License check out is required or not.
+class object, that defines if a License checkout is required or not.
 - the xml_path that sets DPF default operators capabilities.
 For more information, see :class:`AvailableServerContexts <ansys.dpf.core.server_context>` and :ref:`user_guide_xmlfiles`.

 Two main licensing context type capabilities are available:
-- Entry (default) that will load the minimum capabilities without requiring any license check out.
+- Entry (default):  Loads the minimum capabilities without requiring any license checkout.
-- Premium that will enable the entry capabilities and the capabilities that requires a license check out.
-More operators will be available.
+- Premium: Enables the entry capabilities and the capabilities that requires a license checkout.
+More operators are available.

 The operators list for each licensing context type is available at :ref:`ref_dpf_operators_reference`.